shierote/shierote/README.md

 ### Hi there, I', Taishi Eguchi 👋

-- Undergraduate student at the University of Tokyo
+- 🧑‍🎓Undergraduate student at the University of Tokyo
-- Software Engineer
+- 🧑‍💻Software Engineer
 - [more info](https://taishi-eguchi.com/)

 <!--